-Any staff member imposing informal discipline shall complete the reporting portion of the disciplinary report and provide the form to the supervisor for review prior to the imposition of the sanction.
+Any staff member imposing informal discipline shall complete the reporting portion of the disciplinary report and provide the form to the supervisor for approval.

 Disciplinary sanctions that may be imposed for minor rule violations include (15 CCR 1081):

 - Counseling the inmate regarding expected conduct. - Assignment to extra work detail. - Removal from work detail (without losing work time credits). - Loss of television, telephone, and/or commissary privileges for a period not to exceed 24 hours. - Lockdown in the inmate's assigned cell or confinement in the inmate's bunk area for a period not to exceed 24 hours.